Microcontroller Failure Modes: Why They Happen and How to Prevent Them

 A reliable embedded system requires a combined effort from the hardware designer and the firmware programmer.
 Some design faults can go undetected during the development phase and only rear their ugly heads once deployed.
 When this is the case, who should bear the larger portion of the responsibilities?

-Before we start pointing fingers, let’s have a look at the reasons why microcontrollers fail.
+Before we start pointing fingers, let’s have a look at the reasons why you may have a failure mechanism.

 1. Memory Stack Overflow

 A microcontroller’s memory stack is a designated area of its internal RAM that is used meant for temporary usage.
 The size of a memory stack is limited and varies with different MCUs.
-When the firmware programmer allocates a variable greater than the stack size, a stack overflow may occur during the runtime and cause the firmware to fail.
+When the firmware programmer allocates a variable greater than the stack size, a stack overflow may occur during the runtime and cause the firmware to cause a random hardware failure.

 2. Illegal Pointers